moebiussurfing/ofxSurfingImGui/README.md

 #### AVAILABLE CUSTOMIZATIONS:

-    - Hide the parameter widget respecting the void space or not, or make it inactive disabling mouse interaction.
+    - Hide the parameter widget respecting the void space or not.
+    - Make a parameter inactive disabling mouse interaction.
     - Set an ImGui::SameLine() after the widget, to draw the next params at the same line.
     - Add a final vertical spacing after the widget.
     - Set the widget width to fit the panel width, passing the number of widgets per row/line.